Kitten772/TriviaPaws/DEPLOYMENT.md

 ## Backup and Restore

-Since Render databases are ephemeral on some plans, make sure to regularly backup your trivia questions:
+Since Render databases are ephemeral on some plans, make sure to regularly backup your trivia questions using the built-in backup feature:

-1. Connect to your application's shell in the Render dashboard
-2. Run `npm run backup` to create a backup file
+### Using the Web Backup Tool

+1. Visit `/admin/backup` on your deployed application (e.g., `https://your-app.onrender.com/admin/backup`)
+2. Click the "Download Database Backup" button
-3. Download the backup file from the Render dashboard
+3. Save the JSON backup file in a safe location
-4. If needed, upload a backup file and run `npm run restore [filename]` to restore your questions
+4. This backup contains all your trivia questions and can be used to restore the database later

+### Manual Restoration

+To restore your database from a backup:

+1. Create a new instance of your application
+2. Visit the database restoration page (if available)
+3. Upload your backup file
+4. Alternatively, you can import the backup file directly into your database using a Postgres client

 ## Troubleshooting